How to stop or delay eviction from a private tenancy

 If the tribunal grants an eviction order

-If you do not leave by the date on your eviction order your landlord can ask sheriff officers to remove you.
+If you do not leave by the date on the eviction order, only sheriff officers can remove you from the property.

 If you do not move out in time